-To get to the Strategic Roadmap, click on Roadmap within the Strategy section on the left navigation menu.
+To reach the Strategic Roadmap, click on Roadmap within the Strategy section on the main navigation menu.

 Strategic Roadmap Components

 Your Strategic Roadmap contains the following Craft.io components:

 Objectives: These are typically intentionally broad and speak of the team’s long-term mission; for example, “Improve the user experience by addressing core product performance issues.”

 Key Results: Specific and actionable, Key Results reflect the actions you want to take to achieve your objective; for example, “Decrease average 1st page load time for United States users from 4.62 seconds in Feb 2022 to 500ms in August 2022”.

-Epics/Features: These are the deliverables that the development teams will eventually build, either in high resolution (epics) or low resolution (feature).
+Epics/Features: These are the deliverables that the development teams will eventually build, either in high resolution (Epics) or low resolution (Features).

 Tip: Feel free to change this terminology in your Workspace Settings at any time.

 Strategic Roadmap Views

-You can organize your roadmap via three different views, each allowing you to view your data through a different lens: the Summary View, the Epics/Features view and the OKRs view.
+You can organize your roadmap via four different views, each allowing you to view your data through a different lens: Summary View, Epics/Features view and OKRs view.
 Switch between these views simply by toggling the options in the top toolbar.